Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Conclusion

 \section{Conclusion}

-The ideas behind our framework allow to break the MCD problem down into much more attainable and well-defined sub-problems: A (stationary) CD task, a state-space reconstruction task, a marked independence testing task and the composition task implemented by the core-algorithm itself to combine solutions to these sub-tasks into a useful framework.
-This gives a structure to the problem which allows for a detailed an insightful study of the many challenges implicit in the original problem.
+The ideas behind our framework allow to break the HCCD problem down into much more attainable and well-defined sub-problems: A (stationary) CD task, a state-space reconstruction task, a marked independence testing task and the composition task implemented by the core-algorithm itself to combine solutions to these sub-tasks into a useful framework.
+This gives a structure to the problem which allows for a detailed and insightful study of the many challenges implicit in the original problem.
 These insights reach from limitations on identifiability and the construction of meaningful solutions and their interpretation to systematic improvements in the scaling behavior with sample-size (by directness of testing) and with complexity of model and regime-behavior (by locality).

 \paragraph{Limitations:} Our approach so far does \emph{only} discover changes in the graph.
 It will neither inform about nor leverage changes in effect-strengths or noise-distributions.
 It can also not benefit from co-occurrence of multiple changes; it can only account for such synchronized or related changes in principle (§\ref{apdx:non_modular_changes}).
 It seems that co-occurrence of graphical (and likely regime-form effect-strength) changes favors model-fitting approaches like Regime-PCMCI \citep{Saggioro2020}, while co-occurrence with changes of noise-distributions might favor clustering approaches.
-Finally, our approach requires comparatively large data-sets, its major benefits seem to show primarily if $\gtrapprox 1000$ data points are available, but this number of course also depends on model-complexity and effect-sizes.
+Finally, our approach requires comparatively large data-sets, its major benefits seem to show primarily if $\gtrsim 1000$ data points are available, but this number of course also depends on model-complexity and effect-sizes.

 We currently focus on partial correlation tests, thus on linear models.
-It should be possible to support other independence tests, but doing so efficiently and at acceptable runtime will require further work.
-For indicator-relation tests as used in §\ref{sec:indicator_translation}, we provide a proof of concept (§\ref{apdx:implication_testing}), but we belief that a careful analysis, especially of the observations in §\ref{sec:ind_locality}, has the potential to provide additional insight and improved orientation-correctness.
+It should be possible to support other independence tests, but doing so efficiently and at acceptable runtime could benefit from further work.
+For indicator-relation tests as used in §\ref{sec:indicator_translation}, we provide a proof of concept (§\ref{apdx:implication_testing}), but we believe that a careful analysis, especially of the observations in §\ref{sec:ind_locality}, has the potential to provide additional insight and improved orientation-correctness.